oracle/rwloadsim/docs/MODULAR.md

 You can only use $include when you are not parsing a statement, declaration or thread execution and the file included must similarly contain complete rwl syntax.
-The filename to be included is either put between double quote characters or between '<' and '>' characters similar to how it is done in C.
+The file name to be included is either put between double quote characters or between '<' and '>' characters similar to how it is done in C.
 In the first case, the file will first be attempted opened in the